Blogs

 Studies show that language gaps and miscommunication lead to higher readmission rates among patients with LEP.
 By working with a qualified medical interpreter, your organization can build trust with LEP patients and reduce their likelihood of needing to be readmitted to the hospital.
 You may also like...
 Language and Trust: How Communication Shapes Health Outcomes 10 Common Misconceptions about Interpreting How to Provide Language Access for Indigenous Languages Besides enabling patients to receive adequate care, interpreter services for healthcare are also required under Title VI of the Civil Rights Act and Section 1557 of the Affordable Care Act.
 These laws ensure that patients with LEP have a right to access interpreting services when seeking medical care from institutions that receive federal funding.

 There are several other legal and ethical considerations to make.
 The interpreters themselves must comply with HIPAA regulations, ensuring patient confidentiality and privacy during all interpreted interactions.
 Additionally, a qualified medical interpreter must remain neutral and accurate, conveying information faithfully without adding their personal opinion or omitting any details.
+Explore our on-demand interpreting services.
 Here are some answers to common questions about Spanish medical interpreters.
 A Spanish medical interpreter is needed whenever a Spanish-speaking patient has trouble understanding or communicating in English during routine appointments, emergency care, mental health sessions, and follow-up appointments.
 A Spanish medical interpreter is a professional who is proficient in Spanish and another language (in this case, primarily English).
 Medical interpreters are trained on specialized medical terminology that allows them to act as a sort of linguistic intermediary between healthcare providers and patients with LEP, ensuring seamless and confidential communication in a healthcare setting.
 Healthcare facilities work with language service providers to offer a wide range of Spanish medical interpreter services, including over-the-phone interpreting, video remote interpreting, and on-site interpreting.
 They may also hire their own multilingual staff and interpreters.
 No. A medical interpreter works in real-time, enabling spoken communication between two parties that do not speak the same language.
 They often use consecutive interpreting methods, listening and translating speech in segments.
 Medical translators, on the other hand, translate written text from one language to another, such as member communications, member letters, evidence of coverage, brochures, medical marketing materials, and more.
 Although qualified medical interpreters may be trained in healthcare terminology, they may not necessarily be qualified to act as Spanish medical translators.
 The two roles require distinct skill sets.
 As such, it’s best to seek out a certified Spanish medical translator for any written documents you may need translated.
 Yes.
 Healthcare facilities that receive federal funding are required under Title VI of the Civil Rights act to provide language assistance, including a Spanish language interpreter, to patients with LEP.
 Although the actual conversation matter must remain confidential, the Association of American Medical Colleges advises healthcare providers to document the use of a qualified medical interpreter.
 The medical office should keep record of the following details:

 - Date, time, and duration of the interpreter services